Skip to content

 Social impact ratio.

-Calculate Social Return on Investment (SROI) ratio for impact investments.
-Enter investment amount and beneficiaries count for an instant result.
+Calculate the Social Return on Investment (SROI) ratio for an impact investment from total investment, beneficiary count, and per-beneficiary social value.

 What this tool does